Feast of Unleavened Bread

 Permission is given to copy and distribute this service provided it is copied entirely and distributed without charge.

-Uses the CHCoG translation based on the Aramaic New Covenant (the Peshitta).
+The CHCoG Bible translation based on the Aramaic New Covenant (the Peshitta) is used for this service.